 In the evolving financial industry, credit unions need their employees to be keenly aware of rapid changes in the interest rates, mortgage rates and much more.
 They heavily rely on the intranet to communicate these changes and share important industry and company information, specifically to share interest rates changes, SEC files, bank act updates and more.
 A best practice for storing this information on the intranet is on the home page so that all employees can see it, especially employees on the front-line dealing with customers and answering customer inquiries.

-Making this information readily available on the Credit Union Intranet saves employees time, keeps them in the know and ultimately keeps customers happy.
+Making this information readily available with credit union intranets saves employees time, keeps them in the know and ultimately keeps customers happy.

 Organizing Volunteer Events

-Credit unions are unique in that they are actively involved in the community unlike other financial institutions.
-Many credit unions join causes, such as Run For The Cure, and participate in other community events.
+Credit unions are unique in that they are actively involved in the community, unlike other financial institutions.
+Many credit unions join causes and participate in other community events.
 Because of this, the intranet is a great resource for credit unions to promote community and company events.